openzipkin/zipkin/zipkin-storage/jdbc/README.md

 The schema is the same as [zipkin-scala](https://github.com/openzipkin/zipkin/tree/master/zipkin-anormdb).

-`zipkin.elasticsearch.JDBCStorage.Builder` includes defaults that will operate against a given Datasource.
+`zipkin.storage.jdbc.JDBCStorage.Builder` includes defaults that will operate against a given Datasource.

 ## Applying the schema